ptsim/vecbackup/README.md

 * Hard links are backed up like normal files.
 * Empty directories are backed up.
 * Other special files are ignored silently.
-* Unix permissions are recorded and recreated except the directories will be user writable.
+* Unix permissions are recorded and recreated except that the directories will be user writable.
 * User and group ownership are ignored.
 * Last modified timestamp for files are backed up.